aimhubio/aim/docs/source/using/remote_storage.md

 Starting from version `3.9.0` Aim provides two new objects: `File` and `Directory`.
 These classes can be used to upload the artifacts to cloud-based storage and log their metadata to Aim.
-The `File` object accepts a single input argument which can be either file path, in-memory `bytes` object or bytes stream.
+The `File` object accepts a single input argument which can be either file path, in-memory `bytes` or bytes stream.
 The `Directory` objects takes a directory path as an input and optional argument to include/exclude hidden files during upload.

 ```python